adima1/Server_TripTips/README.md

 3. Download the client code:
   Git link: https://github.com/adima1/Client_TripTips.git
-4. Start the server using the commands: o	npm run start
+4. Start the server using the commands:
+   - npm install express
+   - npm run start

-5. Start the client using the commands: o	npm install o	npm run start
+6. Start the client using the commands:
+   - npm install
+  o	npm run start

-6. Click the link that leads to the registration screen after the site opens on the login screen.
+8. Click the link that leads to the registration screen after the site opens on the login screen.
-7. Enter user details to register on the site.
+9. Enter user details to register on the site.
 After a successful registration, you will be redirected to the login screen.
-8. Enter the username and email that were registered in the system into the appropriate fields on the login screen.
+10. Enter the username and email that were registered in the system into the appropriate fields on the login screen.
-9. Navigate to the home page after a successful login with valid credentials.
+11. Navigate to the home page after a successful login with valid credentials.
-10. Click on the question mark icon in the navigation bar to go to the About page.
+12. Click on the question mark icon in the navigation bar to go to the About page.